AhmedTakeshy/AhmedTakeshy/README.md

 <br />
 <h2 align="center">About me 😇</h2>
 <br />
-<p>:eyes: I’m currently learning ... everything about accessibility from the design process to web development to testing and mastering react.</p>
+<p>:eyes: I’m currently learning ... about testing in details such unite testing, integrations, and E2E.</p>
 <p>:raising_hand: I’m looking to collaborate with ...
-Open Source.</p>
+Open Source projects with Next.js.</p>